gcormier/megadesk/README.md

 | 17         | J1          |               | Interface     | Pin_Header_Angled_1x03_Pitch2.54mm   | 1 |
 | 18         | J2          | 1-84981-0     | FFC           | FFC_10                               | 1 |

 ## Cable

-If you want to create your own cable, the connector is a 4.2mm pitch (0.165"), AMP VAL-U-LOK by TE Coonectivity.
-This is available from DigiKey with part number A112430-ND or A112983-ND.
-I'm not sure on the difference between them to be honest.
-Don't forget the crimp pins - A30642-ND.
-Otherwise, the existing cable can be unsoldered from the board.
+If you want to create your own cable, the connector is AMP VAL-U-LOK by TE Connectivity - PN 1586106-3.
+Don't forget the crimp pins - Part Number 1586317-1 for 26-22AWG.
+Otherwise, the existing cable can be unsoldered from the board and fitted with a standard 2.54mm pitch header.
 Red is positive (24VDC), white is negative, blue is LIN.

-# Misc
+# Debugging
+* Holding UP while powering on will enter a button test mode, where the up/down buttons can be held to test that they are working - a power cycle is required to exit this mode.
+* Holding DOWN while powering on will wipe the EEPROM memory - a power cycle is required to exit this mode.
+* When powering on, a series of 4 beeps will happen.
+The 4th beep indicates megadesk has established a connection with the desk over the LIN bus.
+Note that this 4th beep will be heard when programming the device.
+* There is a single empty hole on the OEM board which you can solder a single pin to for a logic analyzer to view the protocol.
+* Megadesk has a 5V logic test point which you can use to view the LIN bus traffic with 5V logic levels.
+It also has a 12V test point which will reflect the actual bus line.

 ## Atmega Fuses

 Don't forget to set fuses on your board for the appropriate oscillator.

-Prototyping - ATMega 328p - 8Mhz internal `avrdude -c usbtiny -p m328p -U lfuse:w:0xe2:m`

-PCB - ATTiny 841 - 8Mhz internal  `avrdude -c usbtiny -p t841 -U lfuse:w:0xe2:m`
+ATTiny 841 - 8Mhz internal `avrdude -c usbtiny -p t841 -U lfuse:w:0xe2:m`

 ## Current Measurements

 16mA on the Atmega 328P, 3mA on the MCP2003B.